cloudtruth/terraform-provider-cloudtruth/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.

+If you run the tests in a fork of this repo, you will need to recreate the boilerplate CloudTruth resources which exist in the dedicated acceptance test account.
+We will provide a bootstrapping script to ensure that these resource exist in your account.
+Additionally, you will need to specify the target CloudTruth project and environment(s) as well as your CloudTruth API key.
+You can specify the API key with a `TF_VAR_cloudtruth_api_key` environment variable or with a `CLOUDTRUTH_API_KEY` environment variable (a la the CloudTruth
+CLI).
+You can specify the the project and/or environments inline in your HCL files or via the `CLOUDTRUTH_PROJECT` and `CLOUDTRUTH_ENVIRONMENT` environment variables.

 ```sh
 $ make testacc